kelliejarcher/AML_2022_ELN_Favorable/README.md

 select.lat: vector of probe sets that map to transcripts having non-zero coefficient estimates in the training set incidence portion of the model \
 weibull.gmifs.test: the mixturecure model fit to the test set

+# KJArcher_hdcuremodels_06-13-2024.pdf

+These are slides from my presentation at the R/Medicine conference.
+The illustrative datasets amltrain and amltest include cytogenetically normal AML patients (not ELN Favorable).